 Bad: Extras can easily add £10,000 to the price.

 Good: New stylish hatchback version of the 3 Series.
 Gets more practical load area, extra rear space and a softer ride.
+Strong and economical engines.

 Good: Station wagon based on the excellent 3 Series.
 Nothing else gets as close to perfection, including £200,000 supercars.